nunogois/nunogois-website-nuxt-2018/README.md

 # Nuno Góis Portfolio (NuxtJS) - 2018

+You can still visit the website here: https://nuxt-2018.nunogois.com/

-You can check it out here: https://www.nunogois.com
+You can check out the new repo here: https://github.com/nunogois/nunogois-website

 I've decided to make my website NuxtJS project open-source.